mrrusof/mrrusof.github.io/_posts/2016-03-05-jill-rides-again.markdown

 Jill Rides Again is similar to the Maximum Subarray Problem [[Bentley84](#Bentley84)].
-Our strategy to finding a solution is understanding the solution to the Maximum Subarray Problem and then deriving a solution to Jill Rides Again.
+For that reason, we analyze the Maximum Subarray Problem and derive a solution to Jill Rides Again.

 For a given sequence of integers, the Maximum Subarray Problem consists in finding the maximum sum that is positive amongst the sums